hazelcast/hazelcast-jet-reference-manual/docs/400_Hazelcast_Jet_101_-Word_Counting_Batch_Job/100_Modeling_Word_Count_in_terms_of_a_DAG.md

 As a word is emitted from the tokenizer, it goes through a "switchboard" stage where it's routed to the correct downstream processor.
-To determine where a word should be routed we can calculate its hashcode and use the lowest bit to address either accumulator 0 or accumulator 1.
+To determine where a word should be routed, we can calculate its hashcode and use the lowest bit to address either accumulator 0 or accumulator 1.